Nijanth007/Compromising-windows-using-Metasploit/README.md

 Post Exploitation
 The target is now owned.
 Following are meterpreter commands for key capturing in the target machine keyscan_start	Begins capturing keys typed in the target.
 On the Windows target, open Notepad and type in some text, such as your name.

 ## RESULT:
 The Metasploit framework is  used to compromise windows and is examined successfully.

-## RESULT:
-The Metasploit framework is  used to compromise windows and is examined successfully.